• Skip to primary navigation

 • 2 cloves garlic, crushed

-• 6 cremini or chestnut mushrooms, sliced
+• 6 medium crimini mushrooms, sliced

 • 1 cup full fat coconut milk

-• 1 heaped cup small broccoli florets
+• 1 heaped cup broccoli, cut into small florets

 • ¾ cup frozen peas